mag-mal/llm-zoomcamp-rag-project/README.md

 ```bash
 docker-compose up
 ````
+It may take few minutes.
 At this point, the API will be available at http://localhost:5000

 ### Running the application locally